jjshoots/RemoteIDSpoofer/README.md

 ## Usage

-1. After installation and uploading, connect to the wireless access point `ESP_RIDS` using the password `makkauhijau` on any device, a smartphone will work well enough.
+1. After the installation steps, connect to the wireless access point `ESP_RIDS` using the password `makkauhijau` on any device, a smartphone will work well enough.
 2. There, input your own GPS coordinates.
 3. Start spoofing!